 Importance of Ethics Courses

 Our respondents mentioned that the ethics course they took was among the most memorable courses they had studied.
 When asked about the gender component in the course, they said that the ethics courses made them think about gender disparities and different examples of misogyny in a new light.
 As one respondent said, it is ethical to reduce gender disparities.
-But the ethics course per se did not really focus on gender inequalities centering instead on broader journalistic ethical dilemmas.
+But the ethics course per se did not really focus on gender inequalities, centering instead on broader journalistic ethical dilemmas.
 Some courses that focused on women’s issues also had an ethics component that students felt could have been used to highlight the disparities in the profession.
 For example, students mentioned visiting newsrooms where they seldom met women.
 Instead of addressing the biases that kept women out, they heard from male journalists and had to be satisfied with that.
 As one student said, the biases in the profession related to how women were accepted as journalists and how they were viewed are well known.
 The ethical angles to these issues should have been covered.

 Reflecting on Their Learning

 The students through the course of the interviews often reflected on how their journalism education could be more obviously feminist.
 As one student mentioned, having a platform to talk about these issues was important.
 As she elaborated that there was a tacit understanding of gender biases in the profession, there was also an understanding that in the class at least there was parity.
 But there was no real thought given to investigate if this was true.
 There was little done in classes to open minds to be more accepting of women journalists.
-As one student reflecting on her education said, talking about journalism as being ‘genderless’ was a deeply appreciable normative idea that in reality was far from the truth.
+As one student reflecting on her education said, talking about journalism as being “genderless” was a deeply appreciable normative idea that in reality was far from the truth.
 So, examining the biases and acknowledging their existence would have gone a long way to validate her experiences in the field where acceptance was not easily had.
 As she said, “We must teach students, including women students, that women journalists were to be welcomed and encouraged.”
 As students mentioned this would begin by acknowledging the existing bias in clear terms.
 As one participant said:

-“We are aware that journalism in Kashmir is male dominated, but we must be encouraged to be reporters as well.
+We are aware that journalism in Kashmir is male dominated, but we must be encouraged to be reporters as well.
 We have made huge strides as journalists, but the gender bias is reflected in unequal pay scales and positions we are hired for.

-(Personal interview, 2024)”
+Personal interview, 2024

 While discussions around safety in cyberspace formed a part of classroom education, there was little focus on women’s physical safety.
 In short, there was little done to promote gender equality, and this was a huge barrier to making students feel welcome as they considered the profession.
 It was no secret that every time a high-profile case of harassment or arrest was highlighted in the media, families would often threaten to withdraw their female wards from the course.
 But universities had little resources or support for such students.
 Nor were such issues ever talked about in classroom settings where students could be provided guidance.